danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions3.md

 3. Ensure that the subsets of tables assigned to each connector instance do not overlap to avoid duplicate data copying.
 4. Start all the connector instances, and they will work in parallel, each copying its assigned subset of tables to Kafka.

-By distributing the tables among multiple connector instances, you can leverage the parallelism of the Kafka Connect framework and improve the overall throughput of data copying from the database to Kafka.
+- B. distributing the tables among multiple connector instances, you can leverage the parallelism of the Kafka Connect framework and improve the overall throughput of data copying from the database to Kafka.

 Statement A is incorrect because increasing `max.tasks` will not provide parallelism benefits for a single JDBC connector instance.
 The connector will still create one task per table.